-The Atlantic Legal Foundation has been advocating for and defending individual liberty, free enterprise, property rights, limited and efficient government, sound science in judicial and regulatory proceedings, and school choice for more than 45 years.
+The Atlantic Legal Foundation has been advocating for and defending individual liberty, free enterprise, property rights, limited and efficient government, sound science in judicial and regulatory proceedings, and effective education, including parental rights and school choice, for more than 45 years.

 Established in 1977, the Foundation is a nonprofit, nonpartisan, public interest law firm with a storied history of legal advocacy, primarily as amicus curiae, in the Supreme Court of the United States, federal courts of appeals, and state appellate courts.